Blinken seeks 'strong' Latin American pact on migration

 But nations throughout the Americas have been coping with rising migration, largely coming from El Salvador, Guatemala, Haiti, Honduras and Venezuela.

-But in the near term, he called for coordination to support the nations such as Colombia, Mexico, Panama and Costa Rica that are accommodating migrants.
+Blinken also called for coordination to support nations such as Colombia, Mexico, Panama and Costa Rica that are accommodating migrants.

-"We know that no country -- no community -- can solve a challenge as complicated as irregular migration alone."
+"We know that no country -- no community -- can solve a challenge as complicated as irregular migration alone," he said.

 Panama, a close US partner that is home to the dangerous Durian Gap connecting North and South America, on Tuesday signed an agreement to step up coordination with the United States.